The Church of Jesus – Offices, Duties and Organization

 So God created mankind in his own image, in the image of God he created them; male and female he created them.
 (Gen 1:27)

+Man and woman are both similar to God.
+They are not the same, of course; they reflect different aspects of God.
+God has assigned different roles and responsibilities to men and women.
 During the time of the Mosaic covenant, all men were obliged to travel to the temple in Jerusalem three times a year on the occasion of the highest feasts (Ex 23:17; Ex 34:23; Deut 16:16); women were not obliged to do so according to the Mosaic Law, but sometimes traveled along nonetheless (Lk 2:41).
 Moses consecrated Aaron and his sons as priests (Ex 29:1‑34; Lev 8); and all subsequent priests were sons of Aaron (Num 3:10; Num 18:7; 1Chr 23:13; 2Chr 26:18).

 Jesus made all believers priests (Rev 1:6; Rev 5:10; 1Pet 2:9), and not only men, but the whole church (Greek “ekklēsía;” Rev 1:4), and that includes women.
 Paul wrote: